 - And, to address his thinness by helping him gain some weight.

-In essence, she wanted (and needed) to transition Peter to healthy ADHD meals.
+In essence, she wanted (and needed) to transition Peter to healthier meals and a better overall plan for nutrition.

 Peter was easily distracted and made careless mistakes, so she was hoping a healthier diet would improve this.